 Fancy cruising in style?

-With Vigilant you can board their luxury 42ft Yacht with their friendly skippers, your skipper will take you to parts of the Bay of Islands that not many people can reach.
-With dolphin swimming (depending on conditions) possible, a fresh fish lunch, a small group of like-minded people and the option to go kayaking and get on the smaller islands within the Bay this is a unique and genuine experience you will love!
+With R. Tucker Thompson you can board their luxury tallship with their friendly skippers, your skipper will take you to parts of the Bay of Islands that not many people can reach.
+With swimming (depending on conditions) possible, a fresh fish lunch, a small group of like-minded people and the option to go on the smaller islands within the Bay this is a unique and genuine experience you will love!